 Claiming faith when your life says otherwise.
 "What does it profit, my brethren, if someone says he has faith but does not have works?
 Can faith save him?"
 (James 2:14).
 Some folks say all the right things; they just don't practice them.
-They "believe" in Jesus; they've just got a funny way of showing it, or to be more precise, not showing it.
+We may "believe" in Jesus, but have a funny way of showing it, or to be more precise, not showing it.
 "But be doers of the word, and not hearers [or talkers] only, deceiving yourselves" (James 1:22).